ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Carbon Emission Metrics

 \paragraph{\textbf{Carbon flow-based metrics}} Another class of metrics that have been considered in the academic literature are metrics based on a ``carbon flow'' which ``traces'' carbon emissions from generators to load \cite{kang2015carbon, chen2023carbon, deka2023contributions}.
 The key idea behind these metrics is that generators inject both power and carbon emissions into the grid, and the carbon ``flows'' along with the electricity.
-The methods in \cite{kang2015carbon, chen2023carbon, deka2023contributions} are based on the so-called proportional power sharing rule \cite{bialek1996tracing, kirschen1999tracing}, an assumption which stipulates that the power flowsinto a bus (and the carbon emissions flowing with it) are shared proportionally across the power flows out of it.
-It is important to note that this an assumption, not a physical law.
+The methods in \cite{kang2015carbon, chen2023carbon, deka2023contributions} are based on the so-called proportional power sharing rule \cite{bialek1996tracing, kirschen1999tracing}, an assumption which stipulates that the power flows into a bus (and the associated carbon emissions) are shared proportionally across the power flows out of it.
+It is important to note that this is an assumption, not a physical law.
 There exist a variety of other proposals for tracing power flow (see e.g. \cite{dhople2019tracing} and references therein), which would likely lead to different carbon allocations across loads.
-To the knowledge of the authors, carbon flow metrics have not been adopted in practice, possibly because their definition is less intuitive and more mathematically involved, and because the computation requires detailed knowledge regarding the network topology and flow of power.
+To the knowledge of the authors, carbon flow metrics have not been adopted in practice, possibly because their definition is less intuitive and more mathematically involved.
 Nevertheless, these methods are interesting as they give rise to a range of possible carbon emission metrics, including locational average carbon emissions \cite{deka2023contributions}.

 \paragraph{\textbf{Adjusted Locational Marginal Carbon Emissions (ALMCE)}} Marginal metrics such as LMCE are appealing for use in informing load-shifting decisions, as they provide information on how grid emissions will change given a small change in load.
 However, performing carbon accounting using LMCE is problematic due to the lack of a guarantee that LMCE-assigned emissions will sum to actual total system emissions.
 To address this issue, we propose a new metric, the \emph{adjusted locational marginal carbon emissions} (ALMCE).
 The core idea of ALMCE is to augment LMCE with an adjustment factor, which serves to normalize the sum of assigned emissions to be equal to the actual system emissions total.
 Mathematically, ALMCE is defined for load $j$ at time $t$ as follows.